Shamsul Islam (author)

 Shamsul Islam is an Indian author, academic, and activist known for his work on the intersection of religion, politics, and history in India.
 He is a retired professor of political science from the University of Delhi, where he taught from 1973 to 2013.
 He has been particularly vocal about the rise of communalism and the distortion of historical narratives, especially in the context of Hindu-Muslim relations in India.
-His work often critiques the ideological underpinnings of the Hindu nationalist movement, particularly its attempts to rewrite Indian history in a way that marginalizes minority communities.
+His work often critiques the ideological underpinnings of the Hindu nationalist movement, particularly its attempts to rewrite Indian history in a way that marginalises minority communities.

 Early life and education

 He was born in 1948 in India.
 He pursued his higher education at the University of Delhi, where he later became a professor of political science.
 His academic journey and early life experiences influenced his critical perspectives on political and social issues in India.

 Career

 Shamsul Islam taught political science at the University of Delhi from 1973 to 2013.
 During his tenure, he became known for his critical stance against Hindutva, religious bigotry, and the persecution of women, Dalits, and minorities.
 His work spans various forms of writing, including books, articles, and street plays.

 He has been actively involved in street theatre, founding one of India's oldest and most active street theatre groups, Nishant.
 He has performed in over 6,000 street plays across various countries, addressing issues like caste persecution, gender bias, and religious intolerance.